MicrosoftDocs/azure-devops-docs/docs/user-guide/source-control.md

 Our systems support two types of source control: Git (distributed) or Team Foundation Version Control (TFVC), a centralized, client-server system.
 Both systems enable you to check-in files and organize files within folders, branches, and repositories.

-You manage your repos, branches, and other code development operations from **Repos**.
+You manage your repos, branches, and other code development operations from **Azure Repos**.

 ![Repos, code git hub](_img/code-git-hub.png)